Wizcorp/Jeff/README.md

 # jeff

-Extract JSON meta-data and images from a SWF flash
+Extract JSON meta-data and images from a SWF file

 ## Install